chukevh/kc-portfolio/README.md

-# Getting started with kc-portfolio
+# kc-portfolio
+My personal Web Portfolio for Desktop
+- Utilizes vanilla HTML, CSS and JavaScript

 A live demo of this project can be found at: https://chukevh.github.io/kc-portfolio/

-Web Portfolio for Desktop
-- Utilizes vanilla HTML, CSS and JavaScript
+# Setup
+1. Clone the repository

+2. Open index.html in browser to view website

+No additional dependencies are required for this project.

 # Changelog
 ## [1.1] - 16-02-2024